 24. Lover’s Point – A Vantage Point With Scenic Views

 1.5 km further from Eco Cave Garden lies a Lover’s Point where couples visit to enjoy moments of solitude.
-The vantage point offers some amazing views of the valley.
+The vantage point offers some amazing views of the valley making it one of the popular Nainital tourist places.
 So, whether you are a couple or not, you should visit this place.
 However, families should refrain from visiting this place because of the obvious reasons.
 You can go further to Tiffin Top from this place which comes in the list of top Nainital sightseeing places.
 There are cars and horses available.

 Location: Naina Range, Uttarakhand 263002

 Famous for: Awesome views of the valley